Warning: The following contains disturbing descriptions of violence, including violence to children. Reader discretion is advised.

 They say a little rain never hurt anyone.
 So, when it started drizzling on the night of Halloween 1974, Ronald Clark O’Bryan decided he’d still take his children trick-or-treating.
 The family only ventured into a few neighborhoods before heading home.
 Tragically, by the end of the night, O’Bryan’s 8-year-old son, Timothy, would be more than hurt.
 At bedtime, the boy collapsed from unbearable stomach pain and, on the way to the hospital, died.
 Authorities determined that he had ingested cyanide-laced candy.
 Days later, they arrested O’Bryan for the murder of his son.

-A&E Real Crime explores a case that rattled the nation—and the legacy of the man who killed Halloween.
+A&E True Crime explores a case that rattled the nation—and the legacy of the man who killed Halloween.

 A Wolf in Sheep’s Clothing

 Ronald Clark O’Bryan lived with his wife Daynene and two children, Timothy and Elizabeth, in Deer Park, Texas, a middle-class suburb of Houston.
 He worked as an optician and served as a deacon at a Baptist church, where he sang in the choir and oversaw the parochial bus program.
 Those who knew O’Bryan considered him a model citizen.
 One pastor described O’Bryan as “a good, Christian man and an above-average father.”

 In reality, O’Bryan had difficulty holding down a job.
 He was employed by 21 different companies over a 10-year period and fired from each for negligence or fraudulent behavior.
 In the fall of 1974, 30-year-old O’Bryan was on the brink of being fired again after his employer, Texas State Optical, suspected him of stealing money.
 His take-home salary of $150 a week barely covered food and rent, and it was later discovered that he was more than $100,000 in debt.
 He had defaulted on several bank loans and his car was on the verge of being repossessed.